GoogleCloudPlatform/firebase-ios-samples/README.md

 ## Building the app

+Follow these steps to install the dependencies and build the sample app:

 - From a terminal window, go to the `PlayChat` directory and run the following
   command:
   ```